JMarieShort/585Proj/ProjectProposal.md

 Proposed Topic
 -------------------------
 Many insurance and financial products are sold through advisors.
 There is a bi-weekly twitter meetup for advisors to talk about relevant industry trends and strategies.
-These conversations are identified with '\#AdvisorTalk'.
+Conversations among these professionals are coordinated using specific hashtags.

 I propose to collect the tweets that compose these conversations, as well as the other twitter information of participants.